andresaraujo/dart-ng-flow-type/README.md

 Flow Type for Angular.dart
 =================

-[FlowType.js](https://github.com/simplefocus/FlowType.JS) port for Angular.dart.
-See [demo](http://andresaraujo.github.io/dart-ng-flow-type/)
+Directive for changing the font-size based on a specific element's width.
+It is based on [FlowType.js](https://github.com/simplefocus/FlowType.JS).
+See [demo](http://andresaraujo.github.io/dart-ng-flow-type/) (resize window)

 ## Usage